mukuvi/AttendEase/README.md

 ## Key Features of AttendEase:

 - **Automatic Attendance Tracking**
-  Students are registered once, and the system verifies attendance by capturing their face during the class.
+  Students are registered once, and the system verifies attendance by capturing their faces during the class.

 - **Real-time Monitoring**
-  Lecturers can view the attendance status of their class in real-time and see which students have attended.
+  Lecturers can view the attendance status of their class in real time and see which students have attended.

 - **Reports & Analytics**
   Detailed reports on attendance history, percentage, and missed classes are generated automatically.

-- **Multi-Department Support**
-  Supports multiple departments and academic years, including:
-  - Computer Science
-  - Electrical Engineering
-  - Mechanical Engineering
-  - And more!